ming-make/Machine-Learning-Andrew-Ng/README.md

 # Machine_Learning_Andrew_Ng
-This is my own solutions to programming exercises from Andrew Ng's Machine Learning course (2022) on coursera.
+This is my own solutions to programming exercises from Andrew Ng's Machine Learning course (2022) on Coursera.